j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 Reality remembers everything.

-The snowflake's spoke melted to globe in a tree's green hand, reflecting a knobbed branch, a convex sky,
+The snowflake's spoke melted to globe in a tree's green hand, reflects a knobbed branch, a convex sky,
 my color-hungry & -forgetful eyes.